jasonumiker/serverless-multicloud-example/README.md

 # serverless-multicloud-example
-An example Node Express app that can be deployed multicloud by the Serverless framework.
+An example Node Express app that can be deployed in any of the major clouds by the Serverless framework.
 The differences in handler for each serverless service is abstracted by the serverless-express package - which has been isolated in handler.js leaving app.js for our cloud-agnostic business logic.

 I intend for it to be a working example of the concepts discussed here - https://www.thoughtworks.com/insights/blog/mitigating-serverless-lock-fears